-The historic fronts of the majestic Munger fort shine amazingly.
+The historic fronts of the majestic Munger wordpress fort shine amazingly.
 Situated on the banks of holy river Ganga.
 It was built on top of a hill with interesting architecture that reveals the glorious history of the place.
 Its barricade has 4 gateways.
 The fort spread over an area of 222 acres.
 You can find many monuments and tombs inside the complex like Tomb of Pir Shah, n old British cemetery etc.

 4. Shri Krishna Vatika